pikim/tomato-mqtt/README.md

 The text file also allows to check which topics do exists.

+See https://www.home-assistant.io/integrations/mqtt for details about MQTT, discovery and `mosquitto_pub` in conjunction with HomeAssistant.

 ## Deletion

 The above mentioned text file can also be used if you want to delete all the topics.